ygeorgiev-axway/axway-open-docs/content/en/docs/apim_relnotes/20210130_apip_relnotes.md

 1. Open all slave managers configurations in Policy Studio, and click to **Edit** the `AuthenticateToMaster` policy.
 2. Click the **Login to Master** (Connect to URL) filter, and enter `Accept: */*` for the **Request Protocol Header**.
 3. Click the **Enter** key twice to create two blank lines after `Accept: */*`.

+Alternatively you can take the updated `AuthenticateToMaster` policy and apply again your configurations.

 Related Issue:IAP-3435